 It's a shark, then.
 It's not obvious at first glance.
 First, because most of the time, you do not even notice it.
 Her brown-gray spotted dress is a great camouflage on the bottom.

-Then because it remains sprawled in the debris of coral, huddled on the sand, or hidden in the shade, without moving too much, like a carpet ...
-(Hence the name!)
+Then because it remains wallowed in the coral debris, huddled on the sand, or hidden in the shadows, without moving too much, like a carpet...
+(Hence the name!).

 It seems he has teeth anyway

 Blunder even if you do not come too close.
 He can play the rugs, with his rounded mouth that seems harmless, it seems he has small teeth, this shark, and does not let go easily.
 It's best not to scare or disturb him.
 We never know…